RobKenis/traineeship/docs/content/aws/final/proposal-by-chatgpt.md

 #### **4. SNS Setup**
 - Create an SNS topic for notifications about file processing.
-- Subscribe to the SNS topic using email, so participants can see notifications in real time.
+- Subscribe to the SNS topic using email, so users can see notifications in real time.
 - The Lambda function will publish a success or failure notification after processing.

 #### **5. SQS Setup**
 - Create an SQS queue to collect error messages from the Lambda function if file processing fails.
-- Participants can periodically check the queue for any error messages and understand how the system handles failures.
+- Users can periodically check the queue for any error messages and understand how the system handles failures.

 #### **6. ECS Setup (Optional if Time Allows)**
 - Deploy a simple web application on ECS that provides: